ad-freiburg/winerli-2.0-final/README.md

 **Other variables that usually do not need to be changed:**

 - `WORDS_FILE`: The name for the words files that will be created.
-This file will be located in the `output` volume.
+This file will be located in the `output_recognition` volume.

 - `DOCS_FILE`: The name for the docs files that will be created.
-This file will be located in the `output` volume.
+This file will be located in the `output_recognition` volume.

 - `ALIASMAP_DB`: The name for the aliasmap database that should be used.
 This file has to be located in the `databases` volume.